Courteeners at Brixton Academy

 The band kicked things off with Sweet Surrender, the first track from their seventh and latest album Pink Cactus Café, which immediately got the crowd moving.
 The luscious deep tones of the bass, drums and rhythmic guitar reverberated around the concert hall ensuring that those with seated tickets were not seated for long.
 In Pink Cactus Café, the eponymous song from their new record, you could hear some semblances of The Smiths in the melodic riffs and jingles, although the Courteeners’s interpretation is decidedly more positive.

 With fan favourites such as Are You in Love With A Notion?, Acrylic and Not Nineteen Forever, it felt like entering into a time capsule and walking out into a late 2000s/early 2010s indie fever dream.
-The audience, warmed by nostalgia, were loudly singing along and dancing.
+The crowd, warmed by nostalgia, were loudly singing along and dancing.
 Throughout these songs, you could see that lead singer Fray was at ease and smiling contently in the knowledge that these much-loved tracks would be well-received.
 The songs from their recent album felt fresher and more pop-focused but there was also a tentative air of vulnerability, indicative of a band hoping their newer music will resonate with their longtime supporters.
 Based on the reaction of the audience at Brixton Academy, it is clear that fans of the Courteeners’ music continue to hold them in high regard.

 Sunny Morgan